rwilliams/jrubywiki/Google-Summer-of-Code-2014.md

+# Status
+Our application was unfortunately denied this year.
+We are looking to fund some projects through other means.
+Stay tuned.

+# Synopsis
 This page hosts the ideas for Google Summer of Code 2014!
 Add your ideas here, improve others, and if you're a student, perhaps something on this list will interest you!

 Ideas